Signs Your Bicycle Is Too Big: Is Your Bike Oversized?

 Have you ever felt shoulder pain or in any other area while riding your bicycle?
 Chances are that your new bike might be too big for you.
-You need to know that getting the right-sized bike is very crucial, without the proper size, how will you be able to ride the bike properly?
+You need to know that getting the right-sized bike is important.
+Without the proper size, how will you be able to ride the bike properly?
 You might have experienced this yourself but riding an oversized bike can be unsafe, and uncomfortable.
-We are not just talking about a bike being too big, even if a bike is too small, then it can be inefficient and unstable.
+I am not just talking about a bike being too big, even if a bike is too small, it can be inefficient and unstable.

 May it be a mountain bike, road bike, or any other type of bike, you need to get the perfect bike size for yourself.
-With that being said, in certain situations, an oversized bike is preferred but we will talk about that later on.
-For now, let’s talk about how you can identify if your bike is too big to handle.
+Yes!
+I do recognize that in some situations an oversized bike is preferred.
+Let’s discuss that later.
+Now, let’s talk about how you can identify if your bike is too big to handle.

-Getting the perfect-sized bike for yourself can be very tricky, especially if you don’t know anything about sizing.
-Here are some huge signs if your bike is too big for you.
+Getting the perfect-sized bike for yourself can be very tricky.
+Here are some huge signs you need to look out for to know if your bike is too big for you.

 Let’s start with the stand-over clearance.
 One of the biggest signs of your bike being too big is that you don’t get enough stand-over clearance.
 What’s stand-over clearance though?
+I am glad you asked.
 This is the distance from the ground to the bike’s top tube (When the bike is in an upright position).
-This position is essential when you are determining the size of your bike.
+This position is important when you are determining the size of your bike.
 Let me tell you this, you need to be able to stand over the bike with your feet flat on the ground.
 If you cannot stand over the bike comfortably, then it is because the bike frame is too big for you.

-When I bought a bike for the first time, I made a huge mistake of not checking it out properly.
-It was too big for me, I couldn’t reach the handlebars easily and it made me uncomfortable and stretched out.
-The feeling was so horrible that I prepared myself mentally and physically not to experience it ever again.
+When I bought a bike for the first time, I made the mistake of not checking it out.
+It was too big for me.
+I couldn’t reach the handlebars and it made me uncomfortable and stretched out.
+The feeling was horrible.
 Make sure that you get a bike that is actually the right size for you, you should be able to reach out to the handlebars easily being seated.

 Related: Mountain Bike Size Chart, Guide, Frame And Geometry